Use Instagram for Exhibit Marketing - Tips and Tricks

 Instagram has evolved beyond the casual, entertaining social media platform it once was to become a powerful business and marketing tool.
-The social network’s massive reach, estimated at 400 million users monthly, and visually based foundation make it a natural for tradeshow exhibit marketing.
+The social network’s massive reach, estimated at more than 800 million users monthly, and visually based foundation make it a natural for tradeshow exhibit marketing.

 Here’s how you can use Instagram as an exhibitor to drive more tradeshow booth traffic and sales from event participation.